 Make sure to consider this and do further research during your inspection period.

-If you’re recently moved into an old home check your home inspection report to see what type of water supply pipes you have.
-If it’s a home built before 1960 chances are you might see a plumber in your future.
+Check your home inspection report to see what type of water supply pipes you have– especially if you have an older house.
+If it’s a home built before 1960, chances are you might see a plumber in your future.

 This is one of those hidden issues in homes that you may not want to roll the dice with.
 We’re not saying galvanized pipes are all necessarily “bad,” but they are no longer installed and are probably nearing the end of their life at this point.

 We suggest if galvanized pipes are present, you consider having them replaced by a qualified plumber.